 California 14

-California 14, a major north-south corridor connecting metropolitan Los Angeles with the Eastern Sierra, was formerly part of transcontinental U.S. 6.
 When U.S. 6 was truncated in 1964, with its western terminus moved to the city of Bishop in the Eastern Sierra, the remaining segment between Sylmar and Inyokern was recommissioned as California 14.
-Originally following the historic U.S. route, California 14 is now largely routed onto a freeway alignment, bypassing Santa Clarita, Palmdale, Lancaster, and Rosamond.
-Old U.S. 6, the Sierra Highway, is signed with brown, historic U.S. 6 route shields.
-The rest of the modern California 14 highway is a busy two to four lane expressway, passing through the center of the community of Mojave near its midpoint in Kern County.
+Originally following the historic U.S. route along the Sierra Highway, California 14 is now largely routed onto a freeway alignment, bypassing Santa Clarita, Palmdale, Lancaster, and Rosamond.
+Old U.S. 6, which follows the Sierra Highway, is signed with occasional brown, historic U.S. 6 route shields in Los Angeles County.

-Key opening dates of California 14 freeway and expressway sections:
+The following list provides key opening dates of California 14 freeway and expressway sections:

 • Interstate 5 to California 126 – December, 12, 1974